rlavid/ravkav/README.md

 #### Function code

-In the cell you'd like to become the handler, you can use one of two ways:
+In the cell you'd like to become the handler, you can use one of following two ways:

-- create a `def handler(context, event)` function (the traditional nuclio way)
+- create a `def handler(context, event)` function (the traditional nuclio way) or
-- or mark a cell with `%%nuclio handler` which means this cell is the handler function (the Jupyter way)
+- mark a cell with `%%nuclio handler` which means this cell is the handler function (the Jupyter way)

-when using the 2nd approach we mark the return line using `# nuclio:return` at the end of it.
+When using the second approach, mark the return line using `# nuclio:return` at the end of it.

 #### Function build or deploy